Looking for a little spring inspiration and ideas? This bright and happy spring home tour is full of simple spring DIY’s

 Now let’s go.

 Here’s the living room decked out for spring:

 1. I decluttered this space with this simple method and then filled it with furniture.
-The coffee table was $10 at the restore.
+The coffee table was $10 at the Restore.
 I repaired it and painted it white.

 2. I bought that needle-pointed bench at a yard sale.
 It was the perfect match for the living room.

 3. The striped chairs came from an auction.
 I had them reupholstered and added silver nail heads.

 4. The abacus on the wall is a project that I made from some fishing lures I found for free.
 You can see that project here.